rdpeng/artofdatascience/manuscript/EDA.md

 ## Look at the Top and the Bottom of your Data

 It's often useful to look at the "beginning" and "end" of a dataset right after you check the packaging.
-This lets you know if the data were read in properly, things are properly formatted, and that everthing is there.
+This lets you know if the data were read in properly, things are properly formatted, and that everything is there.
 If your data are time series data, then make sure the dates at the beginning and end of the dataset match what you expect the beginning and ending time period to be.

 In R, you can peek at the top and bottom of the data with the `head()` and `tail()` functions.